bonkmaykrQ/QLMM/README.md

 ## Linux/Mac/BSD
 If you don't already have WINE and Winetricks installed, install them from your package manager of choice.

 Using Winetricks, select Select the default wineprefix > Install a Windows DLL or Component, and install `dotnet472` plus any other files you may need which you are missing.
+If you run into any problems during installation, [please read the troubleshooting tips on WineHQ's AppDB for workarounds](https://appdb.winehq.org/objectManager.php?sClass=version&iId=35264).

 Run `wine QLMM_setup.exe` in the folder where you saved the installer, and follow the on-screen directions.
 Remember where you install the program to, or create a shortcut on your desktop.